 nexthop via 172.16.63.102 dev Vlan2 weight 1

-FRR conf snippet related to route reflectors connection through Spine portchannel
+FRR configuration snippet related to route reflectors connection through Spine portchannel:

-Due to the unremedied SONIC interal bug we’ve implemeted workaround bash script called arp-refresher.sh which is starting every 2 minutes in the background via crontab.
+Due to the unremedied SONiC interal bug we’ve implemeted workaround bash script called arp-refresher.sh which is started every 2 minutes in the background via crontab.

-You can see the source-code of arp-refresher below:
+You can see the source code of arp-refresher.sh below:

 This interconnection setup is working fine for over 2 months.
 We have critical services deployed on the servers that are prone to any distruption or latency-spikes in the network.
-After implementing arp-refresher SONIC image without any changes works well for the setup described above on Broadcom Tomahawk, Tomahawk II and Trident III ASICs.
+After implementing ARP refresher SONiC works well for the setup described above on the Broadcom Tomahawk, Tomahawk II and Trident III ASICs.